fhamonic/gecot/README.md

 Typical output :
 ```
-GECOT 0.1
+GECOT — Graph-based Ecological Connectivity Optimization Tool
+Version: 1.0 (built on Mar 16 2024)

-Available solving algorithms:
+Available algorithms:
   static_incr      From the base landscape, add the options with the best
                    gain/cost ratio.
   static_decr      From the improved landscape, remove the options with the
                    worst gain/cost ratio.
-  greedy_incr           From the base landscape, iteratively add the option with
+  greedy_incr      From the base landscape, iteratively add the option with the
-                        the best gain/cost ratio.
+                   best gain/cost ratio.
-  greedy_decr           From the improved landscape, iteratively remove the
+  greedy_decr      From the improved landscape, iteratively remove the option
-                        option with the worst gain/cost ratio (Zonation
+                   with the worst gain/cost ratio (Zonation Algorithm).
-                        Algorithm).
-  mip                   MIP formulation without preprocessing, from 'Optimizing
+  mip              MIP formulation without preprocessing, from 'Optimizing the
-                        the ecological connectivity of landscapes', François
+                   ecological connectivity of landscapes', F. Hamonic,
-                        Hamonic, Cécile Albert, Basile Couëtoux, Yann Vaxès
+                   C. H. Albert, B. Couëtoux, Y. Vaxès
   prep_mip         MIP formulation with preprocessing, from 'Optimizing the
-                        ecological connectivity of landscapes', François
+                   ecological connectivity of landscapes', F. Hamonic,
-                        Hamonic, Cécile Albert, Basile Couëtoux, Yann Vaxès
+                   C. H. Albert, B. Couëtoux, Y. Vaxès

 ```

 ### Instance file